Marilyn by Anna-Reetta Vaananen Wins Bronze in A' Jewelry Awards

 About Anna's Darling Ky

-Anna's Darling is a Finnish countryside-based jewelry brand that specializes in creating pieces from recycled metals.
-By combining cutting-edge technologies with traditional goldsmithing techniques, the brand produces unique, sustainable jewelry that reflects the natural beauty of its surroundings.
-Anna's Darling is committed to crafting meaningful, long-lasting pieces that resonate with customers seeking both quality and environmental responsibility.
+Anna's Darling is a Finnish-based jewelry brand from the countryside.
+All jewelry pieces are made from recycled metals by combining the latest technologies with traditional goldsmithing techniques.
+The brand is committed to creating sustainable and ethically sourced jewelry that reflects the natural beauty of its surroundings.

 About Bronze A' Design Award

-The Bronze A' Design Award recognizes outstanding jewelry designs that demonstrate a high level of creativity, practicality, and professional execution.
-Winners are selected based on their ability to blend form and function effectively, offering innovative solutions that enhance people's lives.
-The rigorous selection process involves blind peer review by an expert jury panel of design professionals, jewelry industry leaders, journalists, and academics.
-Receiving the Bronze A' Design Award is a significant achievement that acknowledges a designer's skill, resourcefulness, and potential to positively influence industry standards.
+The Bronze A' Design Award recognizes designs that demonstrate a high level of creativity, practicality, and professional execution.
+Winners are selected through a rigorous blind peer-review process, with entries evaluated by an expert jury panel of design professionals, jewelry industry experts, journalists, and academics based on pre-established criteria.
+The award acknowledges the potential of these designs to positively influence industry standards and enhance people's lives through their innovative use of materials and technology.

 About A' Design Award